Simone Hélène Hanchet

 Simone is closely involved with Tubahumurize, an association serving Rwandan women victims of violence.
 In 2009, she lived and worked at the Tubahumurize Centre in Kigali.
 Today, in addition to fundraising for this group,Simone is helping the association's Director to write her life story and hopes to find a publisher for this extraordinary memoire soon.

 Simone is a also yoga instructor trained in the Bali Method,which emphasizes stress reduction as well as core strength and flexibility.
-She has led yoga classes for people of all ages and in all states of health, and loves this role because it invariably makes people feel happier and healthier.
+She has led yoga classes for people of all ages and in all states of health, including three cohorts of Sauvé Scholars, and loves this role because it invariably makes people feel happier, healthier, and less stressed out.